 17) Cocktail Sausages

-They are super easy to eat which will quickly win you some goodwill.
-Just simmer some little sausages in a sweet and spicy sauce (BBQ sauce with something sweet plus a little chili flakes for spiciness works well).
-If you keep them in a slow cooker, they’ll look inviting and make people stand nearby as if they were waiting for a bus.
+These are incredibly easy to make and will guarantee you some appreciation.
+Simply prepare some mini sausages in a sweet and spicy sauce (BBQ sauce with something sweet added works well and a bit of chili flakes adds the spice).
+If you keep them in a slow cooker, they will stay warm and shiny.
+People will congregate around them as if they are waiting for a bus.

 19) Vegetable Soup